-The "A" hydraulic system, which is powered by two engine-driven hydraulic pumps (one driven by each engine), provides power for flight controls, landing gear, nose gear steering, alternate brakes, inboard flight spoilers, engine thrust reversers, and ground spoilers.
-The landing gear may be lowered hydraulically with the "A" system or released to free-fall manually.
+The 737-200 hydraulic system A is powered by two engine-driven hydraulic pumps (one driven by each engine).
+The 737 hydraulic system A provides power for flight controls, landing gear, nose gear steering, alternate brakes, inboard flight spoilers, engine thrust reversers, and ground spoilers.
+The landing gear may be lowered hydraulically with hydraulic system A power or released to a free fall manually.

-The "B" hydraulic system, which is powered by two electric motordriven hydraulic pumps (one powered by each engine), provides power for flight controls, normal brakes, trailing edge flaps, leading edge flaps and slats, and outboard flight spoilers.
+The 737-200 hydraulic system B is powered by two electric motor-driven hydraulic pumps (one driven by each engine).
+Hydraulic system B provides power for flight controls, normal brakes, trailing edge flaps, leading edge flaps and slats, and outboard flight spoilers.

-The "standby" hydraulic system is powered by an electric pump and is activated by arming ALTERNATE FLAPS or selecting STANDBY RUDDER A or B on the overhead panel in the cockpit.
-This system powers the rudder control system and provides an alternate source of power for both thrust reversers and extends the leading-edge flaps and slats in the alternate mode.
-Normal operation of the airplane is with the "A" and "B" hydraulic systems switched to ON and the ALTERNATE FLAPS switched OFF.
+The 737-200 standby hydraulic system is unpressurized during normal operations.
+This system is powered by an electric pump and can be activated manually by the pilots by arming "ALTERNATE FLAPS" or selecting the hydraulic system A or B flight control switch to "STBY RUD" (standby rudder) on the overhead panel in the cockpit.
+This standby hydraulic system powers the standby rudder system, provides an alternate source of power for both engine thrust reversers, and extends the leading edge flaps and slats in the ALTERNATE FLAPS mode.

-Two flight control hydraulic modules (one each for "A" and "B" hydraulic systems) are installed.
-Each hydraulic module is a manifold assembly containing a spoiler shutoff valve, flight controls shutoff valve, low pressure warning switch and a compensator cartridge.
-The compensator cartridge maintains return fluid from the aileron, rudder, and elevator power control units after hydraulic system shutdown.
-This fluid is used to compensate for volume changes in the hydraulic system due to temperature changes or fluid loss.
-Motor operated shutoff valves within the module are commanded to their operating positions by the flight control system switches in the cockpit.
+Two flight control hydraulic modules (one each for hydraulic systems A and B) are installed.
+Each hydraulic module is a manifold assembly containing a spoiler shutoff valve, flight control shutoff valve, low-pressure warning switch, and compensator cartridge.
+The compensator cartridge maintains return fluid from the aileron, rudder, and elevator power control units (PCU) after hydraulic system shutdown.
+This fluid is used to compensate for volume changes in the hydraulic system because of temperature changes or fluid loss.
+Motor-operated shutoff valves within the module are commanded to their operating positions by the flight control system switches in the cockpit.
+Figure 1 illustrates the hydraulic system panel.